Franklin Local Board

 The Franklin Local Board is one of the 21 local boards of the Auckland Council.
 It is overseen by the Franklin ward councillor.

 The Franklin Local Board area spans the full width of the North Island, from the Hauraki Gulf to the Manukau Harbour.
 It includes the Hunua Ranges.

-Angela Fulljames is the current chair of the board.
+Alan Cole is the current chair of the board.

 Geography

 The area spans from the Hauraki Gulf in the east to the Manukau Harbour and Tasman Sea in the west.
 The forests of the Hunua Ranges and the southern and western shores of the Manukau Harbour provide a habitat for a range of wildlife, including birds.

 Franklin includes the townships of Pukekohe, Waiuku and Beachlands, as well as Awhitu Peninsula, Karaka, Ardmore, Clevedon, Whitford, Maraetai, Kawakawa Bay and Orere Point.

 Economy

 The area is predominantly rural, with an economy based around horticulture and agriculture.
 The community is also known for the Clevedon Farmers' Market, horse breeding, and motorsports.